The Total Contact Cast for Diabetic Foot Ulcers

-If you have diabetes type 1 or 2, you're at an increased risk of developing a diabetic foot ulcer – an open sore or wound commonly located on the bottom of the foot.
-Due to pressure to the foot caused by trauma or footwear that doesn't fit properly, these wounds take longer to heal, resulting in an increased risk of infection and lower-leg amputation.
+If you have diabetes type 1 or 2, you are at an increased risk of developing a diabetic foot ulcer – an open sore or wound commonly located on the bottom of the foot.
+Due to pressure to the foot caused by trauma or footwear that does not fit properly, these wounds take longer to heal, resulting in an increased risk of infection and lower-leg amputation.

 Did you know?

-1 in 4 people with diabetes will develop foot ulcers
+- Up to one in four people with diabetes will develop foot ulcers

-50% of people with diabetes with lower leg amputations pass away within 3 years
+- 50% of people with diabetes with lower leg amputations pass away within three years

 What is the Total Contact Cast?

 TCC is seen as the Gold Standard in off-loading a diabetic foot ulcer.
 It reduces the risk of complications and speeds up healing time by taking the pressure off your wound.

 - TCC has been shown to heal 90% of diabetic foot ulcers